| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Importance:

-• A glass of warm milk is a relaxing drink that is taken at the end of the day to relax the mind and ensure good sleep as the amino acid present in the drink may help to produce the serotonin.
+• A glass of warm milk is a relaxing drink that is taken at the end of the day to relax the mind and ensure good sleep.
+The amino acid present in the drink may help to produce the serotonin.

-• A pinch of turmeric can be added to the drink, which will provide it with the strong anti-inflammatory and immunity-enhancing properties, thus the drink will act as a natural healer at night.
+• A pinch of turmeric can be added to the drink, which will provide the strong anti-inflammatory and immunity-enhancing properties, thus the drink will act as a natural healer at night.

-• Besides feeding your body, it is a bedtime routine that works towards healing, relaxation of muscles and reinvigorating sleep.
+• Besides feeding your body, it is a bedtime routine which works for healing, relaxation of muscles and sleep.

-• Lactose intolerant people will have the option of taking almond or oat milk.
+• Lactose intolerant people may take almond or oat milk.

 • Preplan your food – Last minute and unhealthy eating should be avoided by planning your meal weekly.